Skip to main content

 Tactical Fixed Income Allocation

-• Slight overweight to short-term investment grade corporates - capture additional income with minimal incremental risk.
+• Slight overweight to short-term investment grade corporates versus the respective benchmark to capture additional income with minimal incremental risk.

 Equity Market